adamhalama/phpc-mini-project/written-assignment/answer_doc.md

 # 1 Familiarize yourself with the data.
 Load and visualize the input data for a few floorplans using a seperate Python script, Jupyter notebook or your preferred tool.

 [vizualized-input-data](../src/1/figures/floorplan_10000.png)
 - here we can see the
+- heated walls and the cold walls - cold blue, hot red
+- interior mask which denotes the interior in a white color.

 # 2. Familiarize yourself with the provided script.
 Run and time the reference implementation for a small subset of floorplans (e.g., 10 - 20).